 It can also be dried and looks very nice in fresh-cut flower arrangements.

 Many species feed on Pale Purple Coneflower including butterflies, honeybees, bumblebees, sweat bees, masked bees, Andrena bees, and moths.
-Endangered butterflies such as Monarchs, the Regal Fritillary, and Ottoe Skipper also drink the nectar.
-Learn more about how to attract monarch to your yard.
-The caterpillar of the Silvery Checkerspot Butterfly feeds on the foliage.
-Moths feed on the flower heads.
-Goldfinches and sparrows eat the seeds.
-This is a valuable prairie plant for many wildlife to enjoy.
+Endangered butterflies such as Monarchs, the Regal Fritillary, and Ottoe Skipper drink the nectar.
+Learn more about how to attract monarchs to your yard.

 This is an adaptable plant that establishes itself strongly in poor soils and will handle hot, tough summers.
-Note that in richer soils, other perennials may outcompete Pale Purple Coneflower, so be sure to space it accordingly to avoid suffocation.
+Note that in richer soils, other perennials may outcompete Pale Purple Coneflower, so be sure to space it accordingly.

 Consider deadheading Pale Purple Coneflower to improve appearance.
 This also helps prevent it from spreading since it self-seeds easily.
 If you allow it to spread, you may choose to occasionally thin them out.